eridur-de/mightyscape-1.1-deprecated/README.md

 # Requirements / Tested environment

-   * tested with InkScape portable Version.
+   * tested with InkScape portable Version (1.1dev 2020-07-27).
 Definitely works with too InkScape *.msi / *.exe installation too!
+   * tested using Python 3.8.5 64 Bit
    * this package is oriented for Windows 10 64 Bit users (sorry for the Linux users - i will try to focus on that later) but most things should run on Linux too
    * some extensions require custom Python installation.
 So i provide a description on how to do this (see documentation).
    * some extensions require additional packages or other installers (see documentation).